DawnSaju/DawnSaju/Readme.md

 Full Stack Developer
 ----------------------------------------

-Full Stack Developer, founder of trigen, and an aspiring student passionate about coding and technology.
+Founder of trigen, and an aspiring student passionate about coding and technology.
 Currently studying Computer Science, I am eager to deepen my knowledge in programming and software development.
 As a hardworking individual, I constantly seek ways to enhance my skills.
 An active member of the programming community, I participate in hackathons and coding competitions.
 I’m excited to leverage my skills to create innovative solutions and make a positive impact in the world.

-* 🌍  I'm based in Dubai
-* ✉️  You can contact me at [dawnsajubusiness@gmail.com](mailto:dawnsajubusiness@gmail.com)
-* 🧠  I'm learning React Native and SwiftUI
-* 🤝  I'm open to collaborating on Interesting projects!

 <a href="https://dawn-portfolio.netlify.app" target="_blank" rel="noreferrer">Portfolio Website of Dawn Saju</a>